Too Many Examples Overwhelm the Prompt

 You loaded your prompt with 8 examples to “cover every case”.
-The output now copies whichever example most resembles your input, even when the task needs reasoning.
-Or worse: the output is a mosaic of all 8 examples, blending phrases that should not coexist.
-More examples sound like they should produce more accurate outputs.
-Past a certain point, they do the opposite: examples crowd out the instruction, drift apart in style, introduce edge cases that mislead the average case, and consume tokens that would be better spent on the actual task.
-There is a sweet spot, and it is usually 1-3 examples.
+Now the output copies whichever example most resembles your input, even when the task needs fresh reasoning.
+Or worse: the output is a mosaic of all 8, blending phrases that should never coexist.
+More examples feel like they should produce more accurate outputs.
+Past a certain point they do the opposite.
+Examples crowd out the instruction, drift apart in style, smuggle in edge cases that mislead the common case, and burn tokens better spent on the task.

-This page walks through why more examples is not always better and how to choose 1-3 representative ones that actually pin the output.
+This page walks through why “more examples” is not “better output”, how to choose 1-3 examples that actually pin the result, and the one case where 2026 reasoning models flip the rule on its head.

 1. Stacking to “cover every case”